https-github-com-Ops201d6-Team2/SOPs/README.md

 #### Lamin Touray
 #### Justin Tabios

-This repo includes all the scripts used for this project.
+This repo includes all the SOPs used for this project.